Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration

 with \ $[X_{0,1}, X_{0,2}, X_{0,3}]^\top=\bzero$.
 Using the notion of accessibility of types of multi-type GWI processes (introduced in Section \ref{Section_multi-type_GWI}), the form of the offspring mean matrix $\bA$ shows that type $1$ is not accessible from either type $2$ or type $3$, and type $2$ is not accessible from type $3$.
 In other words (one can also see it from \eqref{help1}), individuals of type $3$ can only have offsprings of type $3$, thus they can never have descendants of type $1$ or $2$, and similarly, individuals of type $2$ can only have offsprings of either type $2$ or type $3$, yielding that they can never have descendants of type $1$.
 We check that it is enough to consider only the following 4 cases ($a_{1,2}=a_{1,3}=a_{2,3}=0$ and $a_{1,1}=a_{2,2}=a_{3,3}=1$ for each case):

 For abbreviation, we can write the above four cases in matrix form as follows:

-To show that it is sufficient to consider only these 4 cases, consider a 3-type GWI process $([X_{k,1},X_{k,2},X_{k,3}]^\top)_{k\in\ZZ_+}$ whose offspring mean matrix is lower triangular and whose diagonal entries are all $1$, but the process does not fit into any of the cases listed in \eqref{tablazat_esetek}.
+To show that it is sufficient to consider only these 4 cases, consider a 3-type GWI process $([X_{k,1},X_{k,2},X_{k,3}]^\top)_{k\in\ZZ_+}$ whose offspring mean matrix is lower triangular with diagonal entries all $1$, and assume that this process does not fit into any of the cases listed in \eqref{tablazat_esetek}.
 It is easy to see that (by considering which entries below the diagonal can be $0$, and noticing that all but two possibilities are covered by the cases \textup{(1)}-\textup{(4)}) such a process must belong to one of the following two cases \textup{(a)} or \textup{(b)}, written in matrix form as